eidolonFIRE/CarpetBomb/README.md

  - Open map in factorio.
 Zoom all the way out to sync zoom levels with script.
  - Zoom in to desired level.
  - Hold middle mouse button down while tracing route.
- - When finished, exit script by pressing the tilde key.
+ - When finished, exit script by pressing the tilde key (console key in factorio).